FORTH-ModelBasedTracker/MocapNET/README.md

 ## News
 ------------------------------------------------------------------

+1-6-2022

+An added [python/mediapipe utility](https://github.com/FORTH-ModelBasedTracker/MocapNET/tree/master/src/python/mediapipe) can now help with generating 2D data for experiments!
+This can help you create datasets that include hands that can be processed using [MocapNETv3](https://github.com/FORTH-ModelBasedTracker/MocapNET/tree/mnet3)

 7-4-2022

 The open call of [BONSAPPS (https://bonsapps.eu/)](https://bonsapps.eu/) for AI talents received 126 proposals from 31 EU countries.